 Tour de Dads, part 4: southern Maine

-Our goal was to leave New Paltz by 10 am, because we had at least 5.5 hours ahead of us to get to our next destination: Bradbury Mountain State Park, where we would be camping just north of my dad's house.
+On July 1, our goal was to leave New Paltz by 10 am, because we had at least 5.5 hours ahead of us to get to our next destination: Bradbury Mountain State Park, where we would be camping just north of my dad's house.
 I had Guinness chocolate cake for breakfast.
 Don't judge; I ate it with healthy plain low-fat yogurt.
 John had a normal eggs/bacon/hash brown breakfast made by Joe.
 Okay, I also had one of those delicious hash browns, rivaling any restaurant variety.
 I also had Joe tell me the secret of how to make them, so next time mine won't be so floppy and soggy.
 After packing up the van and saying our goodbyes to Kim and Joe, we went back to Woodland Pond for another visit with Jack, and then we were off.

 We left the oppressive heat wave behind us; we were greeted in Maine by a drizzly chill.
 There was no middle ground.
 We prepared our camp site for the heavy rains expected that night, including stringing my new hammock fly not over my hammock, but over the picnic table.
 I'll say here that this was not my favorite campground.
 I had had high hopes for it, being so close and convenient to my dad's place.
 But the sites are a little small and rather close together, and there were more RV's than I'd like, some of which were running their noisy generators.
 But it wasn't terrible, and anyway we were only there to sleep.
 Once we got everything set up, we went over to Dad's house (about 15 minutes away), and from there to get dinner with him at a restaurant in Yarmouth called "Gather" that focuses on local foodsheds for provisions.